top of page

 Roger Bacon with alchemy experiment, 19th century drawing

 Medieval European alchemy is based on the four classical elements of Empedocles - fire, water, air, earth.
 Of these, everything is made.
-The fifth element, aether, is added by Aristotle, and becomes an important component of medieval alchemy.
+The fifth element, aether, is added by Aristotle, and becomes an important component.

 The Letter on the Secret Workings of Art and Nature and on the Vanity of Magic dismisses necromancy as fake.
-It retains Bacon's alchemical recipes, such as those pertaining to creation of a philosopher's stone and possibly gunpowder.
+It retains some of Bacon's alchemical recipes, possibly gunpowder.
+The work apparently references the mythical Philosophers' Stone, however the first known written mention of a "philosopher's stoon" is in a 14th century poem, a hundred years after Bacon.

 going down - a submarine